 PEIR Mitigation Measure F-5: Siting of Noise-Generating Uses, addresses impacts related to individual development projects that include new noise-generating uses that would be expected to generate noise levels in excess of ambient noise levels in the respective project vicinities.
 The 77-85 Federal Street project would result in the development of approximately 50,000 sf of office use and approximately 23,000 sf of retail (fitness center) use on the project site - uses that are not expected to generate noise levels in excess of existing ambient noise levels in the project vicinity.
 The project would include the installation of mechanical equipment, such as heating and ventilation systems, that could produce operational noise, but this equipment would be required to comply with the standards set forth in the Noise Ordinance.
-Noise resulting from the project's increase in traffic would not be considered a significant impact of the proposed project; an approximate doubling of traffic volumes in the area would be necessary to produce an increase in ambient noise levels noticeable to most people.
+Noise resulting from the project's increase in traffic volumes in the area would be necessary to produce an increase in ambient noise levels noticeable to most people.
 The project would not cause a doubling in traffic volumes and therefore would not cause a noticeable increase in the ambient noise level in the project vicinity.

-30 The standard method used to quantify environmental noise involves evaluating the sound with an adjustment to reflect the fact that human hearing is less sensitive to low-frequency sound than to mid- and high-frequency sound.
+&lt;sup>34 The standard method used to quantify environmental noise involves evaluating the sound with an adjustment to reflect the fact that human hearing is less sensitive to low-frequency sound than to mid- and high-frequency sound.
 This measurement adjustment is called "A" weighting, and the data are reported in A-weighted decibels (dBA).